ettoremessina/fitting-with-mlp-using-tensorflow/parametric-curve-on-plane-fitting/README.md

                         --predictionout PREDICTION_DATA_FILENAME

-pmc2t_predict.py makes prediction of couples of coordinates of a parametric curve on plan modeled with a pretrained multilayer perceptron with two output neurons
+pmc2t_predict.py makes prediction of couples of coordinates of a parametric curve on plane modeled with a pretrained multilayer perceptron with two output neurons

 optional arguments:
   -h, --help            show this help message and exit